AminGholizad/PSO-CPP17/README.md

 # Particle swarm optimization (PSO)
+Particle swarm optimization algorithm ([PSO](https://en.wikipedia.org/wiki/Particle_swarm_optimization)) for a minimization problem.
+In this project, nonlinar constraints are implemented as infeasable solutions.
+This project is implemented in C++17.
-A Particle swarm optimization (PSO) implementation in C++17 with constrtaint and objective in one function
+Constrtaint and objective in one function.

 # Features